 Due to the Sandstorm in Beijing, China’s Weather Services has warned those living in those areas that everyone should follow the strict rules of limiting their outdoor activities and keeping their doors and windows closed.
 Further, they should wear masks when going outside.

-As per the weather services, the current weather environment is the most extensive of this year so far, and we can expect by Thursday that people will be able to relax as the conditions will get better by Thursday.
+According to the weather services, the current weather environment is the most extensive of this year so far.
+We expect that people will be able to relax by Thursday as the conditions improve.